 Mission & History

-To enrich the lives of present and future generations through the acquisition, presentation, and preservation of works of art, supported by exemplary scholarship and public programs related to both its permanent collections and to temporary exhibitions presented by the Museum.
+The Denver Art Museum is an educational, nonprofit resource that sparks creative thinking and expression through transformative experiences with art.
+Its holdings reflect the city and region—and provide invaluable ways for the community to learn about cultures from around the world.
+Its mission is to enrich the lives of present and future generations through the acquisition, presentation, and preservation of works of art, supported by exemplary scholarship and public programs related to both its permanent collections and to temporary exhibitions presented by the museum.

 The Denver Art Museum is one of the largest art museums between Chicago and the West Coast, with a collection of more than 70,000 works of art divided between 10 permanent collections including African, American Indian, Asian, European and American, modern and contemporary, pre-Columbian, photography, Spanish Colonial, textile, and western American art.
 Our holdings reflect our city and region—and provide invaluable ways for the community to learn about cultures from around the world.

 Founded in 1893 as the Denver Artists' Club, the Denver Art Museum has had a number of temporary homes, from the public library and a downtown mansion to a portion of the Denver City and County Building.
 The museum opened our own galleries on 14th Avenue Parkway in 1949, and a center for children's art activities was added in the early 1950s.
 In 1971 the museum opened the 24-sided, two-towered North Building by Ponti in collaboration with James Sudler Associates of Denver.
 Over one million faceted, shimmering gray tiles, developed by Dow Corning, provide cladding for the radical seven-story structure.
 This architectural icon remains the only completed project in the United States by this important Italian master of modern design.